2KurvaGaming/Network-V9-exam/notes/Layer 4 - Transport.md

 ###### - The diagram shows these data segments traveling across the network, encapsulated as Layer 3 packets in Layer 2 frames, before arriving at Host 2.1.
 Once at the destination, Host 2.1 examines the port number of each segment to identify the application type - such as web server, mail service, file sharing, or voice service - and directs the data accordingly for processing.

 ###### - The image visually conveys how the Transport layer uses port numbers to combine, transport, and then separate and deliver multiple types of application data coming from different hosts, ensuring each data type reaches the correct program on the receiving device.

-### 🛜 At the Network and Data Link layers, the port number is ignored - it becomes part of the data payload and is invisible to the routers and switches that implement the addressing and forwarding functions of these layers.

-### 📞 At the receiving host, each segment is decapsulated, identified by its port number, and passed to the relevant handler at the Application layer.
-Put another way, the traffic stream is de-multiplexed.

-It’s like the **postmaster general** of the internet: doesn’t deliver the mail itself, but makes sure it’s packed right, tracked, and resent if lost.

 ---